mrakgr/Trading-Journal/journal_2025.md

 So it makes sense to use the lows of the day as the stop.

 8:40am.
 Yeah, I've been so stupid.
 In the previous decade I came at the problem with the misconception that there is no value in indicators and that I could do it better just looking at price directly.
 I was extremely arrogant to hold that view from the start.
 I didn't even bother thinking critically about what various moving average periods would do.
-I didn't know they would act as momentum filters.
+I didn't even imagine they would act as momentum filters.

 Last week, I came up with an idea for a probabilistic program to simulate stock market price action.